contiv/vpp/k8s/metallb/README.md

 ```

 ### 2. Configure L2 address pool
-Modify `metallb-l2-config-vpp.yaml` file with IP address pool from which MetalLB will be
+Modify the `metallb-l2-config-vpp.yaml` file with an IP address pool from which MetalLB will be
 assigning addresses to LoadBalancer services.
 This needs to match your network setup,
 and should fall into the `nodeInterconnectCIDR` subnet used for the Contiv-VPP deployment
-(the subnet used for DPDK-enabled interfaces on VPP interconnecting the nodes).
+(the subnet used for DPDK-enabled interfaces on VPP, interconnecting the nodes).

 ```
 $ cat metallb-l2-config-vpp.yaml